Concealed Weapons Permit in Miami

 What will I learn in the concealed weapons permit in Miami class?
 You will feel comfortable and confident after attending our concealed weapons permit class.
 Check out our About The Class page for a detailed breakdown of what you’ll learn.

-Will I qualify in the gun range with a firearm and live ammunition?
-Yes, all students must legally qualify in the gun range with an actual firearm and live ammunition as legally mandated by the state of Florida in FS 790.06 to apply for a Florida concealed weapons permit.
-We don’t use BB guns, laser guns, simmunitions or blank ammunition cartridges to qualify our students, it’s not what the state of Florida legally mandates and not what our students will use for self defense.
+Will I qualify with an actual firearm?
+Yes, all students must legally qualify with an actual firearm and live as legally mandated by the state of Florida in FS 790.06 to apply for a Florida concealed weapons permit.
+We don’t use BB guns, laser guns or blank ammunition cartridges to qualify our students.
+You will discharge a GLOCK 17T 9mm.

 Is there an actual permanent business establishment?
 Yes, we do have a permanent business establishment.
 1414 NW 107 Ave Suite 406B Miami, Fl 33172